 How Long to Grill Hot Dogs: Temperature, Time, and How Often to Turn

-Is it really a barbecue without hot dogs?
+Is a barbecue really a barbecue without hot dogs?

-Fortunately, hot dogs are as easy to prepare as they are festive and can be prepared year round.
-They can be fried in a skillet, boiled, or even microwaved for tasty results, but grilled hot dogs are delicious, as well as a popular choice for feeding your family or a crowd!
+Fortunately, hot dogs are easy to prepare for indoor and outdoor festivities year-round.
+They can be fried in a skillet, boiled, or even microwaved for tasty results, but grilled hot dogs are especially delicious – as well as a popular choice for feeding your family or a crowd!
 Next time you’re on grill duty, knowing how to cook hot dogs to perfection can bring this classic sausage from good to great.

 Read our hot dog grilling tips to take your backyard grilling game to the next level this season.

-Hot dogs are already cooked and smoked, so they don’t need to spend as long on the grill as a raw protein like pork chops, steak, or ribs.
-And because they don’t need to be grilled long, it’s important to nail your cooking temperature when grilling hot dogs, so that you don’t burn them.
+Hot dogs are already cooked and smoked, so they don’t need to spend as long on the grill as raw proteins like pork chops, steak, or ribs.
+And because they don’t need to be grilled for long, it’s important to nail your cooking temperature when grilling hot dogs so that you don’t burn them.

 Preheat your grill to lower than you normally would think.
-All-beef hot dogs do best in medium-low heat, or between 250° and 325°F. Remember that you’re really just warming your hot dogs and giving them some golden brown color.
+All-beef hot dogs do best in medium-low heat, or between 250° and 325°F. Remember that you’re not technically cooking raw meat – you’re really just warming your hot dogs and giving them some golden-brown color.
 Too hot and they may burst or char; too cool and they’ll just steam without developing color.

 Setting your grill to a low temperature is a good start, but you still need to make sure you’re not overexposing your hot dogs to the flame.
-Place your hot dogs away from direct heat, avoiding hot spots for most of their cooking.
+Place your hot dogs away from direct heat, avoiding hot spots for most of their cooking time.